 Let’s be real; pancakes aren’t really pancakes without syrup on top, right?

 A little bit of sweet drizzle makes a big difference, and this sugar-free pancake syrup from Walden Farms does the trick!
 It’s the product I know that comes closest to real syrup (my hubby can’t tell the difference) without having any sugar or calories.

-I often drizzle the syrup on top and then add a sprinkle of Stevia In The Raw to give even more sweetness, but I also like my pancakes very sweet.
-Both syrup and Stevia are optional extras, the pancakes taste great with just some fresh (or blended) berries on top.
+I often drizzle the syrup on top of my pancakes and then add a sprinkle of Stevia In The Raw to give even more sweetness, but I also like my pancakes very sweet.
+Both syrup and Stevia are optional extras — the pancakes taste great with just some fresh (or blended) berries on top.

 The correct answer is: Whenever you like!